gtheys/geerttheys.com/content/posts/AI-makes-developers-more-valuable.md

 +++
-title = "AI and Software Engineering: Transformation, Not Replacement" description = "Exploring how AI can help in software engineering" date = 2024-10-10 draft = false
+title = 'AI and Software Engineering: Transformation, Not Replacement' description = 'Exploring how AI can help in software engineering' date = 2024-10-10 draft = false